qlik-oss/core-website/docs/services/mira/mira-local-mode.md

 ## Labeling

 In _Local_ mode, Mira assumes that labels are provided on Docker containers.
 Below is an example extract from a Docker compose file with labels present.
-Since `qix-engine-api-port` and `qix-engine-metrics-port` are optional and witch the same default values, the could have been omitted.
+Since `qix-engine-api-port` and `qix-engine-metrics-port` are optional and with the same default values, that could have been omitted.

 ```yaml
 version: "3.1"